 This study defines “normal” infant crying as two hours per day, peaking during the second month and tapering off until the fourth month of life.
-They noted that infant crying can cause problems for parents and infants bonding and responsiveness later in the life of the child and that solving the problem of infant crying would make for healthier and happier families.
+They noted that infant crying can cause problems for parents and infants bonding as well as responsiveness later in the life of the child.
+They suggest that solving the problem of infant crying would make for healthier and happier families.

 So they set about to study two interventions, separately and together.
 They divided participants into four groups:

 - supplemental carrying

 - control group.

 The study found that the combination of infant massage and supplemental carrying had the greatest reduction in infant crying (and even then it was very minor <p=0.6), which was followed by Group 1’s supplemental carrying and then Group 2’s infant massage.

 “More than one soothing technique used together to be more effective in soothing crying infants than using a single technique”Elliot, 2002

 So we’ve reviewed these studies looking at the influence of carrying versus other interventions on infant crying.
 As an academic, I was trained to rip these studies a new one in order to help make subsequent research better.
 (But I’ll be gentle this time.)

 First of all: What did the carriers look like?
 In Hunziker’s study, the participants used a carrier less than a quarter of the time they held their babies.
 In the St. James-Roberts study, “… mothers were given proprietary ‘baby slings’ made of soft material to assist with carrying their infants…”.
 There is no mention of whether the supplemental carrying group was taught how to use the carriers or whether the subjects were comfortable using the carrier.

 (I mean, have you seen the baby slings of the 1980’s and 90’s?
 No thank you.)